Choya5011/Poobar/README.md

     * Panels can be swapped out if the same title is kept or if the script is modified
 * Panels within the tab script/panel are not hardcoded, they can be edited.

-Refer to this [readme](https://github.com/Choya5011/Poobar/tree/main/profile/poobar-scripts/poobar/README.md) inside the poobar directory where the scripts are located for further info.
+Refer to this [readme](https://github.com/Choya5011/Poobar/tree/main/profile/poobar-scripts/README.md) inside the poobar-scripts directory where the scripts are located for further info.

 # Components & Packages
 **Fonts**